Tearsheet

 Gunnar Kleveland, President and Chief Executive Officer

-Gunnar Kleveland joined Albany International in 2023, becoming President and Chief Executive Officer in September 2023.
-Prior to his role at Albany International, he served as President and CEO of Textron Specialized Vehicles Inc., where he was instrumental in developing and executing a strategy leveraging expertise in electric drivetrains and lithium-ion battery technology.
-He also held the position of President of TRU Simulation + Training Inc. and Executive Vice President of Integrated Operations for Bell Helicopter Textron Inc. Before his career at Textron, which began in 2004, Mr. Kleveland was a fighter pilot in the Royal Norwegian Air Force for 15 years, finishing as the Chief of Flight Safety.
+Gunnar Kleveland joined Albany International in 2023, serving as President and Chief Executive Officer since September 2023.
+Prior to his current role, Mr. Kleveland was the President and Chief Executive Officer of Textron Specialized Vehicles Inc. He also held positions as President of TRU Simulation + Training Inc. and Executive Vice President of Integrated Operations for Bell Helicopter Textron Inc. He joined Textron in 2004.

-Will Station joined Albany International in 2025 as Chief Financial Officer.
-He brings over two decades of experience in financial strategy and operational leadership within the aerospace and medical industries.
-Most recently, from April 2024, he was Senior Vice President of Primary Care Sales for McKesson Medical-Surgical, a McKesson Corporation subsidiary, where he previously served as Chief Financial Officer and Senior Vice President of Finance.
-His career also includes 16 years at The Boeing Company (from 2005 to 2021), holding increasingly senior finance roles such as Vice President and Chief Financial Officer of Commercial Derivatives Airplanes and Director of Financial Operations for Boeing Commercial Airplanes.
+Will Station joined Albany International as Chief Financial Officer in 2025, bringing over 20 years of experience in financial strategy and operational leadership in the aerospace and medical industries.
+His appointment as Executive Vice President and Chief Financial Officer was effective September 1, 2025, succeeding Jairaj (JC) Chetnani, who served as interim CFO.
+Most recently, he served as Senior Vice President of Primary Care Sales for McKesson Medical-Surgical, a McKesson Corporation subsidiary, where he was also previously the Chief Financial Officer and Senior Vice President of Finance for the subsidiary.
+Mr. Station's career also includes 16 years at The Boeing Company, from 2005 to 2021, where he held various senior finance roles, including Vice President and Chief Financial Officer of Commercial Derivatives Airplanes and Director of Financial Operations for Boeing Commercial Airplanes.

 Joseph M. Gaug, Senior Vice President, General Counsel and Secretary

-Joseph M. Gaug joined Albany International in 2004 and has served as Senior Vice President - General Counsel and Secretary since May 2020.
-His previous roles within the company include Associate General Counsel from 2004 and Associate General Counsel and Assistant Secretary from 2006 to May 2020.
-Before joining Albany International, Mr. Gaug was a principal at McNamee, Lochner, Titus & Williams, PC.
+Joseph M. Gaug joined Albany International in 2004.
+He has served as Senior Vice President - General Counsel and Secretary since May 2020, and previously as Associate General Counsel from 2004 and Associate General Counsel and Assistant Secretary from 2006 to May 2020.
+Before joining the company, Mr. Gaug was a principal at McNamee, Lochner, Titus & Williams, PC.

 Robert A. Hansen, Senior Vice President and Chief Technology Officer

-Robert A. Hansen has been with Albany International since 1981 and has held the title of Senior Vice President and Chief Technology Officer since January 2010.
-His extensive career at the company includes serving as Vice President – Corporate Research and Development from April 2006 to January 2010, and Director of Technical and Marketing – Europe Press Fabrics from 2004 to April 2006.
-Prior to 2000, he held various technical management and research and development positions across Europe and the U.S. within the company.
+Robert A. Hansen has been with Albany International since 1981.
+He has served as Senior Vice President and Chief Technology Officer since January 2010.
+Prior to this, he was Vice President – Corporate Research and Development from April 2006 to January 2010, and Director of Technical and Marketing – Europe Press Fabrics from 2004 to April 2006.
+From 2000 to 2004, he was Technical Director – Göppingen, Germany.

 Christopher Stone, President, Albany Engineered Composites

 Christopher Stone joined Albany International in 2024 as President – Albany Engineered Composites.
-He brings a deep knowledge of the Aerospace & Defense industry and broad experience in leadership positions at public companies, with a focus on manufacturing and supply chain management, business operations, production control, logistics, and organizational transformation.
+He brings a deep knowledge of the Aerospace & Defense (A&D) industry and extensive leadership experience in public companies, focusing on manufacturing, supply chain management, business operations, and organizational transformation.
 Most recently, he served as Vice President & Chief Supply Chain Officer at Lockheed Martin Corporation from 2021 to 2024.
-Prior to Lockheed Martin, he was Vice President – Supply Chain & Material Management at Aerojet Rocketdyne from 2018 to 2021 and held various management positions at Textron companies from 2005 to 2018.
+Before Lockheed Martin, he was Vice President – Supply Chain & Material Management at Aerojet Rocketdyne from 2018 to 2021, and held various management positions at Textron companies, including Textron Marine & Land System and Bell Helicopter, from 2005 to 2018.

 AI Analysis | Feedback